RadotJar/faraway-fastness/_notes/player-guide.md

 - There will be an attendance poll for each session in the discord.
 - On Thursday evenings I will check the poll and count confirmed numbers.
 - I will run sessions as long as there are 3-6 confirmed players by Thursday evening.

+## Session Cancellation Policy
+- Assume that sessions are going ahead every Friday.
+- If a session is cancelled, I will ping all confirmed attendees with as much notice as possible.
+- If a session is cancelled due to a lack of players, I will notify people on Thursday evenings, so be sure to check during the day on Fridays.
+- Only I can cancel sessions.

 ## Game Expectations
 - Let others shine.
 - Work as a team.